SPRATSafe Practices FAQs

 Safe Practices FAQs

-- SPRAT maintains a standard supplement entitled Rope Access Equipment Standards. which is a non-exhaustive list of standards that may pertain to equipment used in rope access.
+- SPRAT’s Regulatory Assistance Committee maintains a Work at Height Standard Reference which presents a non-exhaustive list of standards that may pertain to equipment used in rope access.

 Effects of wind will be dependent upon a number of variables, including the: